pasqualerossi/42-Piscine/README.md

 - Contine with Projects C00 and C01 this week. </br>
 - Focus on the C Projects this weekend rather then the Rush project, if you missed the first Rush (Rush00), then maybe take part in this Rush project (Rush01). </br>
-- For those that ain't doing the Rush01 this weekend as you have done Rush 00, continue on with your C Projects and Prepare for the Exam from Thursday.
+- For those that ain't doing the Rush01 this weekend as you have done Rush 00, continue on with your C Projects and prepare for the Exam from Thursday.

 # Week 3 of the Piscine

 C02, C03 and C04. </br>

 - If you missed the first and second Rush projects (Rush00 & Rush01), then don't really worry about this last Rush project (Rush02). </br>
 - This week continue with your C Projects and prepare for the Exam from Thursday.
-Improving your C concepts & coding skills, along with your algorithms.

 # Last Week of the Piscine